marcllopis/sqlWorkshop/readme.md

 ## 2nd Part

-Create a new database and dump [this file](./data.sql) to start working on:
+Create a new database and use the data from [this file](./data.sql) to start working on:

  - What is the largest population size for Gabon in this dataset?